Elizabeth Loftus: 1990 to 1996

 Around this time, Loftus's undergraduate student Jim Coan developed the "lost in the mall" technique.
 This technique involved Coan giving his younger brother three stories of actual events from his childhood, plus a false story about the brother being lost in a mall.
 The younger brother believed all stories to be true and provided further details of the false story.

-A similar experiment by Loftus found that 25% of subjects believed that they could remember the event which had never taken place; however, this study was criticized by Lynn Crook and Martha Dean based on the ethics of the subject recruitment method used and Kenneth Pope has argued she over-generalized the findings to draw conclusions about false memories and therapeutic techniques.
+A similar experiment by Loftus found that 25% of subjects believed that they could remember the event which had never taken place; however, this study was criticized by Lynn Crook and Martha Dean based on the ethics of the subject recruitment method used and Kenneth Pope has argued she overgeneralized the findings to draw conclusions about false memories and therapeutic techniques.
 A later study by Loftus (involving 332 undergraduate students who received course credit for participating) found that approximately one third of students accepted as true a false story about having their ear licked by a drug-addled Pluto character during a childhood visit to Disneyland.

 Following the publication of these studies, armed guards accompanied Loftus at lectures.
 Also, Loftus had previously received death threats after the publication of her 1994 book The Myth of Repressed Memory.
 The same year, Loftus received an In Praise of Reason award from the Committee for Skeptical Inquiry.

 In the 1997 New Hampshire vs Joel Hungerford case, the judge set strict conditions on the admissibility of recovered memory testimony.